Welcome to the wonderful world of Year 5C!!

 Religion

-Our Topic in RE for Summer 1 is Pentecost - Transformation.
-We will begin by exploring and understanding what it means to live a life of service.
-We will then look in detail at the story of Pentecost and understand and explain the different symbols used for the Holy Spirit.
-We will also relate the power of the Holy Spirit to other more modern 'people of courage'.
-Finally we will compare what happened to Saul to a life changing experience of our own.
+Our Topic in RE is Transformation - Pentecost.
+We will begin by understanding what it means to live a life of service.
+We will then try to give reasons for why people may or may not believe in the Holy Spirit.
+We will also relate the power of the Holy Spirit to other more modern 'People of Courage'.
+Finally we will compare what happened to Saul to a life-changing experience of our own.

 PSHE and Mindfulness